jallman98/Portfolio/README.md

 **Aerospace:** Good examples of my skills related to Aerospace Engineering

+-  "FRR" or Flight Readiness Review is the final document sent to NASA in the USLI competition.
+This is the culmination of nearly ten thousand hours of work between myself and many other individuals who worked on this project.
+I saw this project begin and end, and had a hand in nearly every page on this document.
 -  Research poster: A brief overview of my 2.5 years at UTSI.
 This poster was created about halfway through my MS degree.

 **Physics:** Goods example of my skills related to physics.